-Students engage in certificate courses (up to Certificate 3) in rural operations directly through UQ Gatton as well as Lighting and sound through SQIT
+Students engage in certificate courses (up to Certificate 3) in rural operations directly through UQ Gatton.

 Year 10 students can engage in an alternate program for disengaged youth with a view to return to mainstream learning.

 Students can engage in Instrumental Music and Music Extension programs